eeriespace/eeriespace.github.io/_posts/2020-03-26-play-report-the-sinister-industrial-complex.md

 then she uses her knife, but she is very clumsy and it falls to the ground.
 The combat continues, the Curator scores three hits but Lana manages to kill him.

-She loots his breath spray, surely these spies are always ready, a combat knife, a Beretta and a pair of very cool knight vision googles.
-The Curator is also wearing a *Military grade armor*, but is too heavy for Lana to carry.
+She loots his breath spray, "Surely these spies are always ready", a combat knife, a Beretta and a pair of very cool knight vision goggles.
+The Curator is also wearing a *Military grade armour*, but is too heavy for Lana to carry.

-> I have yet to find if the night vision googles would be useful, but they
+> I have yet to find if the night vision goggles would be useful, but they
 > sound very cool already.

 She tries to heal herself but she fails.